Multi-fidelity Gaussian Process Bandit Optimisation: Introduction

 Recently, in~\citet{kandasamy2016mfbandit} we studied the classical $K$-armed bandit in multi-fidelity settings.
-Here, we build on this work to study multi-fidelity Bayesian optimisation; as such, we share similarities in the assumptions, algorithm and some analysis techniques.
+Here, we build on this work to study multi-fidelity Bayesian optimisation; as such, we share similarities in the assumptions, algorithm, and some analysis techniques.
 A preliminary version of this paper appeared in~\citet{kandasamy16mfbo} where we provided theoretical results in continuous domains and with two fidelities (one approximation).
-Here, we also analyse the discrete domains and present results for a general number of fidelities.
+In this paper, we expand on the above and provide results both in discrete domains and for a general number of fidelities.
 Furthermore, we eliminate some technical assumptions from our previous work and present cleaner and more interpretable versions of our theorems.
 In follow up work~\citep{kandasamy2017boca}, we extend multi-fidelity optimisation to settings with continuous approximations.
 While the assumptions there are considerably different, it builds on the main intuitions from this work.
 To the best of our knowledge, this is the first line of work to formalise a notion of regret and provide a theoretical analysis for multi-fidelity optimisation.

 The remainder of this manuscript is organised as follows.
 Section~\ref{sec:prelims} presents our formalism including a notion of simple regret for multi-fidelity GP optimisation.
 Section~\ref{sec:mfbo} presents our algorithm.
-We present our theoretical results in Section~\ref{sec:analysis} beginning with an informal discussion of results for $M=2$ fidelities in Section~\ref{sec:analysisPreview} to elucidate they main ideas.
+We present our theoretical results in Section~\ref{sec:analysis} beginning with an informal discussion of results for $M=2$ fidelities in Section~\ref{sec:analysisPreview} to elucidate the main ideas.
 The proofs are given in Section~\ref{sec:proofs}.
 Section~\ref{sec:experiments} presents our experiments with some details deferred to Appendix~\ref{app:experiments}.
 Appendix~\ref{app:ancillary} collects some ancillary material including a table of notations and abbreviations in Appendix~\ref{app:notation}.